 - Gravol or Promethazine to treat nausea

-You should take Diamox or Soroche pills to prevent the altitude sickness 1-2 days before going up in altitude.
+You should take Diamox or Sorojchi pills to prevent the altitude sickness 1-2 days before going up in altitude.
 However, you should still be careful and go up in altitude gradually without rushing it.

 If you feel like you are getting the symptoms mentioned above even though having taken medicine, it’s recommended to rest or go down until feeling better.
 The pills are available at every pharmacy and the staff at your hotel/hostel will also be able to help you out.